 Training allowance

 An Education and Training Incentive (ETI) is provided to recipients of Saskatchewan Income Support (SIS) as this is an approved program.
 If you consider yourself a low-income learner, you may be eligible for SIS and ETI.
 For further information, or to apply for SIS, go to Saskatchewan Income Support.
-We also have advisors to assist you complete the application, if needed.
+We also have advisors to assist you with completing the application.
 Please note: the previous Provincial Training Allowance (PTA) has been discontinued.

 Contact us